 About 500 students are currently enrolled in the communication program, which offers 41 undergraduate courses.
 The average size of upper-level courses is 30 students.

 The department’s record of research excellence distinguishes it as one of the premier centers for study of communication in the world.
 Faculty members publish award-winning work on rhetoric, media, public address, and argument in leading university presses and journals.
-Collaborative links forged with other programs such as bioethics, cultural studies, philosophy of science, security studies, and women’s studies promote interdisciplinary inquiry and help make our department an intellectually dynamic community.
+Collaborative links forged with other programs such as bioethics, cultural studies, philosophy of science, security studies, and gender, sexuality, & women's studies promote interdisciplinary inquiry and help make our department an intellectually dynamic community.

 Programs and Opportunities